 BEIJING -- A signed article by Chinese President Xi Jinping titled "Forging Ahead to Open a New Chapter of China-Russia Friendship, Cooperation and Common Development" was published Monday on Russia's newspaper Russian Gazette and the website of RIA Novosti news agency ahead of his state visit to Russia.

-The following is the full text of the speech:
+Following is an English version of the full text of the article:

 President of the People's Republic of China